How to Attract and Hire the Right Employees

 Use the employee's resume and the one-on-one interview to learn more about a candidate's goals and aspirations.
 When checking past employment, look for prospective employees who don't have a history of jumping from job to job.
 Also ask candidates to tell you where they see themselves in the next five years.
 Both of these things will help you determine whether an applicant is likely to stick with you.

 During the interview, you should ask some open questions that get the job applicant to reveal their personality to you.
 Find out whether the things that interest and motivate them are things you can challenge them with once the've mastered the basic functions of the job.

 The Work Environment

 Providing a clean, safe, and appealing workspace is an important factor in getting employees to be more enthusiastic about coming into the office everyday.
 You don't necessarily need to have the trendiest décor, but a few plants, a pleasing color palette, and some natural light will go a long way in making your small business an inviting place to work.

 The Company Culture

-Always remember that the things that attract the best and brightest employees are the things that keep those same employees coming back to work for you year after year.
+And remember that the company traits that attract star employees are the same things that keep those employees coming back to work for you year after year.